SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 <tr>
 <td style="text-align:left"><b>Key</b></td>
 <td style="text-align:left">Used to uniquely identify and store the asset property in the DTM application.<br>
-{{< c8y-admon-info>}} You cannot edit the key field once the property is created.
+{{< c8y-admon-info>}}
-Key is automatically generated based on the input given for label.
-You can edit the key during the creation of asset type.
+Key is automatically generated based on the label.
+You can modify the automatically generated key to suit to your needs only during asset property creation.
+You cannot edit the key after the asset property is created.
 {{< /c8y-admon-info>}} </td>
 <td style="text-align:left">Mandatory</td>
 </tr>